The role of accreted and in situ populations in shaping the stellar halos of low-mass galaxies: Discussion

-We also found that, regardless of the total stellar mass of the dwarf galaxy, the number of significant progenitors of the galaxies in our sample are rather few and ranges from 1 to 7 (see Fig. \ref{fig:CumsumMacc_prog}).
+We also found that regardless of the total stellar mass of the dwarf galaxy, the number of significant progenitors of the galaxies in our sample are rather few and ranges from 1 to 7 (see Fig. \ref{fig:CumsumMacc_prog}).
 Our analysis shows no meaningful correlation between the stellar mass of the dwarfs and the number of significant progenitors.
-We bear in mind that the accreted component of the galaxy that has 7 significant progenitors, Auriga 15, is affected by the simulation's resolution.
-Hence, it is more truthful to say that the number of significant progenitors of the analysed dwarf galaxies ranges from 1 to 6.
-The lack of a correlation holds even if we consider the number of significant progenitor of the stellar halo (again, as opposed to all the accreted component).
 We also do not find any clear relation between the accreted mass of the galaxies and the number of significant progenitors they have, as shown in Fig. \ref{fig:SigProg_Macc}.
 This means that the correlation found in the MW-mass range between the number of significant progenitors and the accreted mass of those galaxies \citep{Monachesi2019} does not extend to the low-mass regime.
 However, when studying the stellar mass that the significant progenitors deposited in the galaxies of our sample, we found that the galaxies that have a greater amount of accreted material have obtained it by accreting more massive satellites (see Fig. \ref{fig:CumSum_Msigprog}).
-This also happens in the mass range of MW-mass galaxies, for which it has also been found that galaxies with more massive stellar haloes and with a higher amount of ex-situ stellar material have gained it during merger events with larger progenitors, and that there is normally one massive satellite that dominates the accreted mass \cite[e.g.,][]{Bell2017, DSouza2018, Monachesi2019}.
+This also happens in the mass range of MW-mass galaxies, for which it has also been found that galaxies with more massive stellar halos and with a higher amount of ex situ stellar material have gained it during merger events with larger progenitors, and that there is normally one massive satellite that dominates the accreted mass \cite[e.g.][]{Bell2017, DSouza2018, Monachesi2019}.